 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the value of the STA TSF timer at the time the measurement started.
+This attribute indicates the value of the STA TSF timer at the time the measurement started.
 For a triggered Multicast Diagnostics report, this is the TSF value at the reporting STA when the trigger condition was met.
 When the reason for sending the report is Performance Measurement and the Multicast Received MSDU Count is nonzero, the Measurement Time field is set to the value of the STA TSF timer at the time of the first multicast MSDU received during the measurement interval."

 ::= { dot11WNMMulticastDiagnosticReportEntry 4 }